liz-peng/p5.Polar/README.md

 ## How to add library to your p5.js sketch
 [Using a library](https://p5js.org/libraries/)

 Download p5.Polar.js or the minified version, p5.Polar.min.js, to your local environment.
-Then link p5.Polar.js or p5.Polar.min.js to your HTML file.
+Link p5.Polar.js or p5.Polar.min.js to your HTML file.

+Link [p5.Polar.js](https://cdn.jsdelivr.net/gh/liz-peng/p5.Polar/p5.Polar.js) or the minified version, [p5.Polar.min.js](https://cdn.jsdelivr.net/gh/liz-peng/p5.Polar/p5.Polar.min.js) to your HTML file.

 If you are using [p5.js web editor](https://editor.p5js.org/), upload p5.Polar.js or p5.Polar.min.js to your sketch files.
-Then link p5.Polar.js or p5.Polar.min.js to the index.html.
+Link p5.Polar.js or p5.Polar.min.js to the index.html.

 ## Playground
 Try out the library and create shapes and patterns at the p5.Polar [Playground](https://liz-peng.github.io/p5.Polar/playground.html) (Note: callback function is not available and will be supported soon).